Rectal prolapse: Cause

 The condition, along with complete rectal prolapse and internal rectal intussusception, is thought to be related to chronic straining during defecation and constipation.

 Mucosal prolapse occurs when the results from loosening of the submucosal attachments (between the mucosal layer and the muscularis propria) of the distal rectum.
 The section of prolapsed rectal mucosa can become ulcerated, leading to bleeding.

 Diagnosis

 Mucosal prolapse can be differentiated from a full thickness external rectal prolapse (a complete rectal prolapse) by the orientation of the folds (furrows) in the prolapsed section.
 In full thickness rectal prolapse, these folds run circumferential.
 In mucosal prolapse, these folds are radially.
 The folds in mucosal prolapse are usually associated with internal hemorrhoids.

 Treatment

 EUA (examination under anesthesia) of anorectum and banding of the mucosa with rubber bands.

-Solitary rectal ulcer syndrome and colitis cystica profunda
+Solitary rectal ulcer syndrome

-Solitary rectal ulcer syndrome (SRUS, SRU), is a disorder of the rectum and anal canal, caused by straining and increased pressure during defecation.
-This increased pressure causes the anterior portion of the rectal lining to be forced into the anal canal (an internal rectal intussusception).
-The lining of the rectum is repeatedly damaged by this friction, resulting in ulceration.
-SRUS can therefore be considered to be a consequence of internal intussusception (a sub type of rectal prolapse), which can be demonstrated in 94% of cases.
-It may be asymptomatic, but it can cause rectal pain, rectal bleeding, rectal malodor, incomplete evacuation and obstructed defecation (rectal outlet obstruction).